 Additionally, the report identified the most popular brands in each state, helping sellers to recalibrate their sales strategy accordingly.

 The brand we're spotting the most?
 Women's clothing retailer Maurices is popular up north and carries sizes two to 24.
 Coming in second, women's fashion and accessories retailer Cato is popular in the south, carrying sizes two to 28.

-More than half of American women age 18 to 65 wear a size 14 or higher, according to CNN, helping to explain the popularity of these two brands.
+More than half of American women age 18 to 65 wear a size 14 or higher, helping to explain the popularity of these two brands.
 Their inclusive sizing ensures that almost no potential shopper is excluded from being able to spend their hard-earned cash in these stores.

 Christel DA, Dunn SC.
 Average American Women’s Clothing Size: Comparing National Health and Nutritional Examination Surveys (1988–2010) to ASTM International Misses & Women’s Plus Size clothing.
 Int J Fashion Design Tech Educ.
 2017;10(2):129-136. doi:10.1080/17543266.2016.1214291